‘Days Of Our Lives’ May 25: Donovan Sisters Duel Over Brady, Mateo Kills Miguel, Warned Before Chloe’s Rescue

 Theresa begs Brady to “do the kind thing” and let Eve go.
 She believes that Brady claimed to be taking his time in deciding because Eve was present the night before.
 Theresa is clueless that their relationship has actually become strong since she has been gone, or she refuses to admit it.
 As Theresa and Brady are in the midst of a discussion, Marlena (Deidre Hall) comes into the room to let Brady know that Paul and John have left on a mission to rescue Chloe.

 Theresa disappears from the room to make a phone call, warning Mateo that he will soon have adversaries.
-Mateo has recently walked into Chloe’s room to find that she has Miguel’s phone in her hand.
-When asked, Miguel lied to Mateo stating that Chloe (Nadia Bjorlin) had taken it away from him.
+Mateo recently walked into Chloe’s room to find that she has Miguel’s phone in her hand.
+When asked, Miguel lied to Mateo, stating that Chloe (Nadia Bjorlin) had taken it away from him.
 Mateo knows that Miguel has lied to him and kills him right in front of Chloe.
 He leaves the room to prepare for Paul and John’s arrival.

-Mateo has cleared Miguel’s dead body of his phone and gun, however, Chloe finds a knife under his belt.
+Mateo has cleared Miguel’s dead body of his phone and gun; however, Chloe finds a knife under his belt.
 When John and Paul get to Chloe’s room, they find it empty.
 As they are looking around, Mateo enters.
 He holds them at gunpoint.
 Unfortunately for John and Paul, they have lost the element of surprise.

 https://t.co/eZwpQbu4sA Days of Our Lives Spoilers: Dangerous Rescue Mission Ahead – John and Paul Rush to Save Chloe In Mexico pic.twitter.com/PWtLkLjoHn